Skip to content

 When did the Independent Commission start?

 The Independent Commission met for the first time in September 2022 to agree its Terms of Reference and programme of work.
-The Commission will operate for a year, and plans to publish its findings in a report in the autumn of 2023.
+It was launched on 13 October 2022.

-How will the Independent Commission reach its conclusions?
+How did the Independent Commission reach its conclusions?

-The programme of work anticipates that the Commission will undertake its deliberations over the course of four plenary meetings, and will gather evidence and analysis in several ways including via evidence sessions with stakeholders and by considering international comparators.
+The Commission undertook its deliberations over the course of five plenary meetings, and gathered evidence and analysis in several ways including via evidence sessions with stakeholders and by considering international comparators.

 What are the Independent Commission's Terms of Reference?